remix-run/react-router/docs/start/framework/routing.md

 ## Configuring Routes

 Routes are configured in `app/routes.ts`.
-Routes have a url pattern to match the URL and a file path to the route module to define its behavior.
+Each route has two required parts: a URL pattern to match the URL, and a file path to the route module that defines its behavior.

 ```ts filename=app/routes.ts
 import {